ShahabMokari/training-classifier-in-python/README.md

 5. Evaluating the classifier

-6. Checing result and imporve it
+6. Checing result and imporve it using three ways
+  1). more datasets
+  2). reduce demonsionality
+  3). add proi probability